 - Residencia de Medicina Familiar y General, Rosario in Argentina

 - Family Medicine Residency.
 American University of Beirut

 - Centre for Public Health, Medical University of Vienna, Austria

 Population Health Improvement through Teamwork (PHIT) is a multi-pronged curriculum designed to teach Duke Family Medicine residents the competencies needed to collaborate with and lead population health improvement efforts that can include, but also go beyond, the management of patients in their clinics.
-The curriculum includes a one-year core course, workshops, quality improvement activities, community health experiences, practice with new models of care, and a longitudinal project; the latter requires that residents use the tools of analysis and community engagement to further a community-based population health improvement initiative.
+The curriculum includes workshops, quality improvement activities, community health experiences, practice with new models of care, and a longitudinal project; the latter requires that residents use the tools of analysis and community engagement to further a community-based population health improvement initiative.

 Together, the curricular components provide residents with experiences, skills, and knowledge in the four competency domains of population health: public health, community engagement, critical thinking, and teamwork/leadership.
 Family medicine faculty and students from the Duke University School of Medicine Primary Care Leadership Track, and others participate in portions of the curriculum alongside the residents.

 - Read about a recent PHIT project that's contributing to changes at the Duke Family Medicine Center.